 Note that there is no need to add all data elements from the main layout to the custom layout.
 You can choose just as many you need.
 This does not have any impact on your data!

 In the object editor, the layout can then be chosen via the reload button.
 Note that any data changes will be lost.

 Admin users will notice an extra Layout called

 Main (Admin Mode) which is basically the same as the Main

 Layout except that invisible fields are shown and non-editable fields are made editable again.
 This layout is available

 As already mentioned above, custom layouts can be made available to standard users through the workspace settings in the user permissions.

-If no layout is selected for the given class then the data will be presented using the master layout.
+If no layout is selected for the given class then the data will be presented using the main layout.
 Otherwise, the user will have the choice between the selected layouts.